Luxury takes things to a different level.

 8. Best Perk Winner: AmEx Platinum

 This final “official” category is a bit subjective because the perks as so different across the board.
-However, we’ve tried to keep the luxury card owner in mind as we ranked the four cards:
+However, we’ve tried to keep the luxury card owner in mind as we ranked the six cards:

 - American Express Platinum: Gold status with SPG and Hilton HHonors, 17 airline transfer partners